PrithiPal/BioInformatics/README.md

 ## **Contextual Information**

-In beginning, the **publication** summarizing identified peptide of mouse species \(mouse publication\) **and** glyco FASTA file for mouse was **provided**.
+In beginning, the **publication** summarizing identified peptide of mouse species \(mouse publication\) and glyco FASTA file for mouse was **provided**.
+Afterwards \_find\_glyco\_pep.cpp \_was written by previous research students whose understanding is key to associate with research findings.

 #### **Glyco protein \(.**FASTA**\)**

 This file uses special format to list the significant properties of glyco proteins.
-The FASTA format is as below:
+The FASTA format is as below signifies information pertaining to one protein :

 > &gt;sp\|P31946\|1433B\_HUMAN 14-3-3 protein beta/alpha OS=Homo sapiens GN=YWHAB PE=1 SV=3
 >